BryceWayne/Tiktak/README.md

 ### Prerequisites

 - Go (Version 1.21)
-- Database setup (e.g., MySQL, PostgreSQL)
+- Database setup (Google Cloud Firestore)
 - Any other environment-specific setups (like external APIs if used)

 ### Installing